panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 dog.legs; // => 4
 ```

-and create `cat` and `dog` objects when instantiaging the class.
+and create `cat` and `dog` objects when instantiating the class.

-The answer is that even when using `class` syntax, under the hood prototypes are used.
-ES2015 `class` syntax is a syntactic sugar on top of prototypal inheritance.
+The secret is `class` syntax in JavaScript is syntactic sugar on top of prototypal inheritance.

 The above code snippet is equivalent to the following: